Skip to main content

 init.el loads modules in this order:

-init-core GC, encoding, no-littering, sane file-handling defaults
+init-core GC, encoding, var/ paths, sane file-handling defaults

 init-keys Global keymap and window-split helpers